 Summer Decorating Tips for Your Rental Home

-Summer is here, which means that you have some redecorating projects ahead of you.
+Summertime means you have some redecorating projects ahead of you.
 You want to feel like it’s a new season, not just the same thing all year all the time.
 Read on for some of our best summer decorating tips.

 Focus on light